PlumbingSupply.com

 NPTF threads are used when the application is such that pipe sealing compounds may fail due to higher heat or pressure than normal NPT threads can withstand.
 The threads are designed to seal mechanically by slightly, but sufficiently, crushing the threads when tightened with a wrench.
 This allows for joining the pipe and fitting without sealants.

-The NPT and NPTF threads are interchangeable with sealants such as PTFE tape or suitable pipe joint compounds.
-None of the other thread standards are interchangeable.
-Female NPT threads can be designated as "FPT" or "FIP" and male NPT threads can be designated as "MPT" or "MIP".
+The NPT and NPTF threads can be interchanged if sealants such as PTFE tape or suitable pipe joint compounds are used.
+None of the other thread standards are fully interchangeable (GHT, NST, BSPT, NPSI, etc.) Female NPT threads can be designated as "FPT" or "FIP" and male NPT threads can be designated as "MPT" or "MIP".

 National Standard Free-Fitting Straight Mechanical Pipe Threads (NPSM) have straight threads which are only used for joining.
 A washer or gasket is needed to seal this type of threaded connection.